 Whether it’s controlling your household lights, operating a smart lock, or rolling a digital die (try it yourself with “Hey Google, roll a die.”), the Google Home has you covered.
 But what good is having control of household gadgets without the gadgets themselves?
 Here, we’ve gathered the best Google Home accessories money can buy so you can get the most out of your device.

 The best Google Home accessory is also a Google product: the Chromecast.
-This comes in three versions, the regular model and its 4K counterpart (Chromecast Ultra) for TV, and the Chromecast Audio for speakers.
-If you own a Google Home and are looking for a low-cost way to improve another part of your home setup, these are a must.
+You can choose between the regular model and its 4K counterpart, which is called Chromecast Ultra.
+If you own a Google Home and are looking for a low-cost way to improve another part of your home setup, a Chromecast is a must.

 The Chromecast and Chromecast Ultra can be connected via HDMI to your TV to expand its functionality.
 This will allow you to search for movies, TV shows, and actors; browse and cast content from Chromecast-enabled apps like YouTube; play, pause, and change the volume of music you’re streaming; and more, all with the power of your voice.